How to prepare for fall as a chicken keeper

 Cold weather, chicken eggs and chicken feathers

-For most hens, egg-laying will still be regular as the season progresses, but there will be a Fall in production (pun intended) as the days get shorter and the weather gets colder.
+For most hens, egg-laying will still be regular as the season progresses, but there will be a fall in production as the days get shorter and the weather gets colder.
 If you have lights in your coop to boost egg production, this won’t be an issue.

 Chickens often molt in the fall, so they need a good diet and a constant supply of grit to help them stay healthy and grow new feathers.
 Extra vitamins and minerals will help, and a little apple cider vinegar in their water will help ensure a healthy, glossy new plumage.
 Dried mealworms add a little protein boost to a hen’s diet, which can be very useful during the molt.